chitraflorid/angular-learning-notes/AngularCompiler.md

 ## Compilation Model:
 d.ts file (type declaration file) describes shape of the types declared in the original file.

-when we use NPM libraries, TS needs to have these .d.ts files to get to know what are the types are being imported
+When we use NPM libraries, TS needs to have these .d.ts files to get to know what are the types are being imported

 Ivy changes the d.ts file and includes info abt the component that future compilations will need